colourlabs/kitr/README.md

 customElements.define("my-counter", MyCounter);
 ```

-the controller subscribes when the component connects and unsubscribes when it disconnects — no manual cleanup needed.
+the controller subscribes when the component connects and unsubscribes when it disconnects, no manual cleanup needed.

 ---